Fxgt Launches 1St Official Trading Competition

+(MENAFN- ACN NewsWire) FXGTLaunches 1st Official Trading Competition Registrations are now open for the competition, in which traders will compete for a chance to win from a $35,000 prize pool.

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, NY, Sept.
-04, 2023 (GLOBE NEWSWIRE) -- FXGThas revealed full details about an exciting new trading competition set to take place during the months of September and October 2023.
+NEW YORK, NY, Sept 5, 2023 - (ACN Newswire) - FXGThas revealed full details about an exciting new trading competition set to take place during the months of September and October 2023.

 Registrations are now open for the 1st Official Trading Competition , in which traders from across the world will compete against each other for a chance to reach the highest Return on Investment (ROI) and Profit and Loss (PnL) ranking in a bid to be crowned as one of the 50 winners.